wu-lab-egio/EGIO/README.md

     pip install numpy

 (2) To increase the accuracy, the algorithm uses a BLASTN guided model, so a reciprocal BLASTN of exons is required.
 To run reciprocal BLASTN, BLAST+ is required before running EGIO, which could be found in https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.
+For linux, it is easy to install BLAST+ using:

-To be noted, the header is required in the file.
+    sudo apt-get install ncbi-blast+

-(3) a tab seperated file containind pre-defined orthologous gene pairs, which could be prepared according to Inparanoid: https://inparanoid.sbc.su.se/cgi-bin/index.cgi.
-The gene id is Uniprot ID, which can be transformed to Ensembl Gene ID using gene annotations in Ensembl BioMart.
+(3) a tab seperated file containing pre-defined orthologous gene pairs, which could be prepared according to Inparanoid: https://inparanoid.sbc.su.se/cgi-bin/index.cgi.
+The gene id provided by Inparanoid is Uniprot ID, which can be transformed to Ensembl Gene ID using gene annotations in Ensembl BioMart.
 An example is listed here:

     hsa	ptr

     ENSG00000131018	ENSPTRG00000018717